Partnerships & Sponsors

 Since the establishment of the garden the City of Fremantle has provided ongoing support.
 They provided $10,000 in seed funding when we were setting up the garden.
 The City provides continues to provide advice, funding and the administrative framework for employment of the gardens Social Inclusion Project officer.
 Most recently the City have made a commitment to provide $40,000 for pathways throughout the garden and for pathways that will connect the garden to the Hilton Community Centre.
 Every year we also receive funds to help us run the Twilight Fair.

-The garden is located adjacent to the PCYC and we have been working hard at building a stronger relationship with them.
-Recently the PCYC and Hilton Harvest have started an after school gardening program for kids attending the drop in centre.
-This group has their own garden bed and has an opportunity to get their hands dirty on a weekly basis planting their own veggies, learning to make compost and hopefully harvesting something to eat.
+The garden is located adjacent to the PCYC and we have a strong relationship with them.
+Children from the PCYC after school program attend our chook club on Thursdays and we hope to soon offer a gardening program in collaboration with them.
+This group would have their own garden bed and an opportunity to get their hands dirty on a weekly basis planting their own veggies, learning to make compost and hopefully harvesting something to eat.

 South Metro Public Health Unit